woedev/testing/docs/cios.md

 1. Power off your console.
 2. Insert your USB drive into your computer.
-3. Copy the `apps` folder from the d2xl-cios-installer-mini `.zip` to the root of your USB drive.
+3. Copy the `apps` folder from [d2xl-cios-installer-mini.zip](https://woedev.github.io/testing/assets/files/d2xl-cios-installer-mini.zip) to the root of your USB drive.
 4. Reinsert your USB drive into your console.
 5. Power on your console.
 6. Launch the Homebrew Channel.